 Follow Us Facebook WhatsApp Google Profile links

-Kazhakkoottam has evolved into one of Kerala’s most closely watched constituencies, shifting from a traditional UDF–LDF contest into a high-stakes triangular battle.
-While Nemom marked the BJP’s first breakthrough in the state, Kazhakkoottam has emerged as a parallel front where the party has steadily expanded its footprint.
+Kazhakkoottam has emerged as one of Kerala’s most closely watched constituencies, evolving from a traditional UDF–LDF contest into a high-stakes triangular battle.
+While Nemom marked the BJP’s first breakthrough in the state, Kazhakkoottam had become a parallel front where the party has steadily expanded its footprint — a trajectory that has now culminated in a narrow but significant win.

-The electoral trajectory of Kazhakkoottam mirrors a structural shift similar to Nemom, though without a breakthrough win so far.
-In 2011, the BJP was a marginal player with just 6.86 per cent of the vote.
-By 2016, it registered a sharp surge, with V Muraleedharan securing 31.90 per cent and emerging as the runner-up, pushing the Congress’s sitting MLA M A Vaheed to third place.
-In 2021, despite a broader LDF advantage across the state, the BJP retained its second position in the constituency with 29.06 per cent of the vote through Sobha Surendran.
+The electoral trajectory of Kazhakkoottam mirrors a structural shift similar to Nemom, though it had not delivered a BJP win until now.
+In 2011, the BJP was a marginal player with just 6.86% of the vote.
+By 2016, it registered a sharp surge, with V Muraleedharan securing 31.90% and emerging as the runner-up, pushing Congress’s sitting MLA M A Vaheed to third place.
+In 2021, despite a broader LDF advantage across the state, the BJP retained its second position in the constituency with 29.06% of the vote through Sobha Surendran.

 ADVERTISEMENT